Upper Volga railway: Historical background

-The Verkhne-Volzhskaya railroad was designed and built at the beginning of the 20th century in the direction Tver-Rybinsk-Nizhny Novgorod, which was promising from a transportation and economic point of view, but at the time was barely covered by fast railway transport.
-The Verkhne-Volzhskaya railway was to connect the cities of Kashin, Kalyazin, Rybinsk, and Uglich both with each other and with the Moscow-Savyolovo branch, which was completed in 1900.
-This made it possible to significantly speed up the delivery of cargo to Moscow from the Volga as at that time the transportation of goods was carried out on slow-moving punts.
+The Upper Volga railway was designed and built at the beginning of the 20th century on the Tver-Rybinsk-Nizhny Novgorod route, which was promising from a transportation and economic point of view and was poorly covered by fast railway transport at that time.
+The railway was intended to connect the settlements of Kashin, Kalyazin, Rybinsk, and Uglich, both with each other and with the Moscow-Savyolovo line, which was completed in 1900.
+This would significantly speed up freight delivery to Moscow from the Volga, which at the time was performed by slow-moving punts.

-The construction of the Verkhne-Volzhskaya railway, the main branches of which were located and projected to the north-northwest of Moscow, in the present dayTver, Yaroslavl, and Vladimir regions, as well as the work of the joint stock company to create it.
-This is a pre-revolutionary concept that is analogous to what is today called as private-state partnership.
+The construction of the railway, the main lines of which were located and planned to the north-northwest of Moscow, in today's Tver, Yaroslavl, and Vladimir Oblasts, as well as the work of the joint-stock company that created it, can be considered a pre-revolutionary analogue of what is today commonly called a public-private partnership.

-Such concessionary or mixed public-private form of financing and management was typical for the construction of railways in Russia.
-Against the background of the boom in the middle of the 19th century of the construction of railways, the Russian state combined a private way of building roads and building them at the expense of the treasury, periodically switching priority to a particular construction system.
+This concessionary, or mixed public-private, form of financing and management was characteristic of railway construction in the Russian Empire.
+Amid the railway construction boom that unfolded in the mid-19th century, the Russian state combined private and publicly financed road construction, periodically switching between favoring one or the other.

-From the second half of the 19th century and before the revolution of 1917, several main branches of railways were laid and operated with the money of private founders with the participation of the state, which formed the basis of the modern railway network of Russia.
+From the second half of the 19th century until the Russian Revolution, several main railway lines were built and operated with private funding and state participation, forming the backbone of today's Russian railway network.